Pete-J-Matthews/Pete-J-Matthews/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I'm a graduate in Computer Science 🎓 from Codecademy 🏛.
+I'm a graduate in Computer Science 🎓 from Codecademy 🏛 and also have a Mechanical Engineering degree with 3 years industry experience.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm currently into Backend Development 🕸️ but I enjoy working across the whole development stack 🤓.

 Joined Github **1** year ago.